Econ 102 - Principles of Macroeconomics » Spring 2020 » iVAT Chapter 17

 Structural unemployment problems are:

-C. not highly susceptible to expansionary monetary and fiscal policy
+C. are highly susceptible to expansionary monetary and fiscal policy.

 D. are highly susceptible to expansionary monetary policy but not expansionary fiscal policy.